zwave-js/node-zwave-js/packages/serial/api.md

     open(port: ReturnType<ZWaveSerialPortImplementation["create"]>): Promise<void>;
 }

-// Warning: (ae-missing-release-tag) "ZWaveSocket" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ZWaveSocket" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class ZWaveSocket extends ZWaveSerialPortBase {
     constructor(socketOptions: ZWaveSocketOptions, loggers: ZWaveLogContainer);
 }

-// Warning: (ae-missing-release-tag) "ZWaveSocketOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ZWaveSocketOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ZWaveSocketOptions = Omit<net.TcpSocketConnectOpts, "onread"> | Omit<net.IpcSocketConnectOpts, "onread">;